 Council Member Gallegos serves as Chair of the Regulation and Neighborhood Affairs Committee, which oversees the Department of Neighborhoods, Administration and Regulatory Affairs, and the Solid Waste Management Department.
 More…

-In January 2015, city council unanimously approved long-term lease agreements with the Houston Golf Association to restore and operate Gus Wortham Golf Course, and with the Houston Botanic Garden Board to transform the existing golf course at Glenbrook into a landmark botanic garden.
+In January 2015, City Council unanimously approved long-term partnerships with the Houston Golf Association to restore and operate Gus Wortham Park Golf Course, and with the Houston Botanic Garden to transform the Glenbrook golf course into a world-class botanic garden.
 More …